grchetan/firebase-supabase-starter-guide/README.md

 - ✅ How to create a database table in Supabase
 - ✅ How to connect everything to your project using a `.env` file
 - ✅ How to deploy Supabase Edge Functions
+- ✅ How to deploy on Vercel (with environment variables)
+- ✅ How to fix Google login on Vercel
 - ✅ Common errors and how to fix them

 ---